DReichLab/cTools/README.md

 # cTools
-Last revision   8/29/16

 New version (July 2016);  extensive rewrite and bugfix to cpulldown (old program somtimes pulled down bases that should have been masked)

-This document is the instruction of using the cTools to access the light version (compressed) Simons genomic diversity project (SGDP lite) files.
-The cTools include:
+This document desrcibes how to use cTools to access the light version (compressed) Simons genomic diversity project (SGDP lite) files.

+The latest cteam-lite dataset release can be found  here: http://reichdata.hms.harvard.edu/pub/datasets/sgdp/

+cTools includes:

 Analysis tools: